 There are so many terrific resources on the Internet for women’s fitness, so I’ll keep this simple.
 My top tips for keeping motivated are:

 1. Strength train at least twice per week!

 2. Keep a fitness journal.
 Track your progress and reward your consistency.

 3. Find a fitness role model and copy her.
 Look no farther than YouTube or Instagram for someone who inspires you!
 Try to emulate someone you have something in common with such as your body type or diet preferences.
 There are lots of raw vegan and vegan fitness girls with terrific content.

 4. Find a podcast or audiobooks for listening to while exercising!
 Save this specific content for working out only.
 That way, you’ll look forward to the workout portion of your day.
 I used to listen to The Rich Roll Podcast.
 Now I’m an Audible member and love positive-message audio books.

-I created these “workout cards” of the four workout plans that I like to use when I need guidance at my gym.
+I created these “workout cards” of the four workout routines that I like to use when I need guidance at my gym.
 Download these to your phone and use them as your phone lock screen or wallpaper.
 That way, you can look at them easily while working out.
 Just a little inside tip from a lifelong gym girl. 🙂

-Check out Jenny’s Workout Cards
+Check out Cards for Jenny’s Workout Routines

 Check out Jenny Lapan’s transformation story!